A photography club has 20 cameras worth $20,000.

 Under 20 items.
 Testing if you need real software.

-Asset tracking software: Overkill and expensive
+Asset tracking software, overkill and expensive

 Enterprise asset management software, such as Asset Panda or EZOfficeInventory, handles equipment checkout.